Lokad/CashDB/Contributing.md

 ## Burst-write support

-Terab does not yet take advantage of the weak durability semantic on coin writes (durable only when "commit block" is called).
+CashDB does not yet take advantage of the weak durability semantic on coin writes (durable only when "commit block" is called).
 This could be used to significantly improve the burst-writes throughput (although this would not improve the sustained throughput).